 Disclosure and Communication

-The Compliance Officer shall inform the relevant personnel, including any employee, of this policy and any change thereto.
+All relevant employees of VPFLU will be informed of this Remuneration policy and any change thereto.
 VPFLU shall ensure common, uniform and consistent application of remuneration principles set out in this policy and will provide periodic disclosure on remuneration in the annual report of the Funds in accordance with the requirements of the AIFMD and UCITS V Directive.
-Without prejudice to confidentiality and data protection provisions, relevant information on the Remuneration Policy and any updates in case of policy change shall be disclosed by VPFLU in a clear and easily understandable way to relevant stakeholders, including to the external auditors and the CSSF, upon request.

-Investors can find more details about the remuneration policy in the annual reports of the Management Company and may request free of charge additional information as well as a paper copy of the remuneration policy by writing to:
+Investors may request free of charge additional information as well as a paper copy of the remuneration policy by writing to VPFLU.